 - Harvest beetroot, peas, carrots, chard, potatoes, lettuce and tomatoes this month and enjoy the unbeatable freshness of home grown food.

 - Now is the time to stop harvesting rhubarb and leave it to recharge the roots ready for next spring.

 - Earth up or use a mulch on potato plants to stop tubers near the surface from turning green.
 If you're growing potatoes in containers gradually add more compost until the bag is full.

 - Thin out the fruits on your fruit trees to produce good sized crops - leave 2 fruit to develop on every spur and prune your ‘stone’ fruit trees - plum, peach and cherry - now to reduce the risk of silver leaf disease.

-- Strawberries will be fruiting well now – use a cage to protect them from feasting birds and raise the fruit off the grown with a Strawberry Grow Through to keep the fruit away from slugs and reduce the risk of them trotting.
-If you want to cultivate more for next year peg down runners and pot them up once a good root system has developed.
+- Strawberries will be fruiting well now – use a cage to protect them from feasting birds and raise the fruit off the ground with a Strawberry Grow Through to keep the fruit away from slugs and reduce the risk of them rotting.

 This is the time of year when all the preparation, planning and hard work literally comes to fruition and you can enjoy the abundant produce and beautiful borders.
-It’s also the best time of year to start you planning for next year – make a note of what worked (and what didn’t!) what crops were grown where so you can rotate for next year and also what you might like to add for next summer – a fruit cage to increase you harvest or maybe a Gazebo or Arbour to create a relaxing spot to enjoy the garden from.
+It’s also the best time of year to start you planning for next year - make a note of what worked (and what didn’t!) what crops were grown where so you can rotate for next year and also what you might like to add for next summer - a Fruit Cage to increase your harvest or maybe a Gazebo or Arbour to create a relaxing spot to enjoy the garden from.

-Take photos and visit some gardens such as those open under the NGS Open Garden Scheme to get inspiration for what you might like to do next year – a garden is never truly finished!
+Take photos and visit some gardens such as those open under the National Garden Scheme to get inspiration for what you might like to do next year - a garden is never truly finished!